Joel Embiid’s injury management, Paul George’s integration and more: A question facing each Sixers player entering 2024-25

 Lowry was a late addition off last February’s buyout market, bringing him to his hometown NBA team and reuniting him with Nurse.
 This summer, Lowry opted to return on a veteran’s minimum deal.

-Still, it is likely easier for any leader to make their impact while with a team from the beginning of camp, instead of jumping in two-thirds of the way through a season.
+Still, it is likely easier for any leader to make his impact while with a team from the beginning of camp, instead of jumping in two-thirds of the way through a season.
 The Sixers should get the full Lowry Effect in 2024-25.

 Guerschon Yabusele: Can he challenge for a starting spot?